from 663€

 About the program

-PMGY’s English Teaching Program gives volunteers the chance to really make a difference by opening up possibilities of developing English for local children in Tabanan.
+PMGY’s volunteer teaching English abroad program gives volunteers the chance to really make a difference by opening possibilities of developing English for local children in Tabanan.
 The explosion of tourism in Bali means the need to speak English has never been greater.
-Though English is taught in school by the local Balinese teacher, the opportunity to converse with a native, fluent English speaker is invaluable.
+Though English is taught in school by a local Balinese teacher, the opportunity to converse with a native, fluent English speaker is invaluable.

 Balinese people are warm and friendly.
-You can expect the staff you work with, the local community and the children you teach to welcome you into their community with open arms.
-They will be excited to speak to you and hear all about your life!
-This program can benefit your future prospects as much as it does the people you teach.
-You will come away with skills that are easily transferred into the workplace such as leadership, time management and organisational skills.
+You can expect the local community, the staff you work with and the children you teach to welcome you into their community with open arms.
+They will be excited to speak with you and hear all about your life!
+Your volunteer work in Bali can benefit your prospects as much as it does the people you teach.
+You will come away with skills that are easily transferred into the workplace, such as leadership, time management and organisational skills.

 Typical day